1) What is the difference between the QA and software testing?

 12) What is Agile testing and what is the importance of Agile testing?

-Agile testing is software testing, which involves the testing of the software from the customer point of view.
+Agile testing is software testing, is testing using Agile Methodology.
 The importance of this testing is that, unlike normal testing process, this testing does not wait for development team to complete the coding first and then doing testing.
 The coding and testing both goes simultaneously.
 It requires continuous customer interaction.

 13) What is Test case?

-Test case is a specific term that is used to test a specific element.
+Test case is a specific condition to check against the Application Under Test.
 It has information of test steps, prerequisites, test environment and outputs.

 14) What is the strategy for Automation Test Plan?